jamesgregorystewart/LeetCode/notes/algos/intervals.md

 Interval problems with non-sorted inputs typically have a time complexity of O(nlogn) or similar.

+Prefix sums may also be of use.
+Count how many occurences of each sum exist.

 Sample problems:
 [Insert Interval](https://leetcode.com/problems/insert-interval/description/)
 [Merge Intervals](https://leetcode.com/problems/merge-intervals/description/)